RWTH-EBC/AixLib/bin/05_Templates/README.md

 ## What is it?
 The folder contains the following templates:

-	- check_model.gitlab-ci.yml: Checkt die Modelle
+	- check_model.gitlab-ci.yml: Check models
-	- check_simulate.gitlab-ci.yml: Simuliert die Modelle
+	- check_simulate.gitlab-ci.yml: simulate models
-	- regression_test.gitlab-ci.yml Regression Test der Modelle
+	- regression_test.gitlab-ci.yml Regression test
-	- html_check.gitlab-ci.yml: HTML und Korrektur des Modelica Code der AixLib
-	- style_check.gitlab-ci.yml: Check des Style der AixLib
+	- html_check.gitlab-ci.yml: html check and correct the html code
+	- style_check.gitlab-ci.yml: check style of modelica models

+The templates are in this [Repository](https://git.rwth-aachen.de/EBC/EBC_all/gitlab_ci/templates) implemented.
 ## What is implemented?
 Add the following lines to your gitlab.ci.yml: